jirikavi/AngularJS-Toaster/README.md

 AngularJS-Toaster
 =================

 **AngularJS Toaster** is a AngularJS port of the **toastr** non-blocking notification jQuery library.
-Requires AngularJS v1.2.0, and animations use CSS3 transformations.
+Requires AngularJS v1.2, and animations use CSS3 transformations.

-### Current Version 0.4.2
+### Current Version 0.4.3

 ## Demo
-- Simple demo is placed at http://plnkr.co/edit/mejR4h
+- Simple demo is at http://plnkr.co/edit/lzYaZt
-- Older version 0.3 placed at http://plnkr.co/edit/iaC2NY
+- Older version with Angular 1.2.0 is placed at http://plnkr.co/edit/mejR4h
 - Old version with Angular 1.2.0-rc.2 is placed at http://plnkr.co/edit/iaC2NY
 - Old version with Angular 1.1.5 is placed at http://plnkr.co/mVR4P4